 Trump taps VA chief of staff to run agency on acting basis

-President Trump is naming the chief of staff of the Department of Veterans Affairs to lead the agency on an acting basis while the president's nominee awaits Senate confirmation.
+WASHINGTON – President Donald Trump is naming the chief of staff of the Department of Veterans Affairs to lead the agency on an acting basis while the president's nominee awaits Senate confirmation.

 The White House says Trump has designated Peter O'Rourke to serve as acting VA secretary effective Tuesday.
 Trump tapped acting VA Secretary Robert Wilkie to serve as permanent secretary earlier this month.